 The general education requirements will follow the curriculum set forth for other university programs.
 Some general education requirements will be met through specific software engineering requirements.
-Approximately twenty-seven (27) units of general education are not met in the specific core and software engineering requirements.
+Approximately eighteen (18) units of general education are not met in the specific core and software engineering requirements.

-$^{\dagger}A$ minimum of thirty two (32) units of Math or Science coursework is required for the degree.
-Courses in the degree designated with a ' † ' meet this requirement.
+[†]A minimum of thirty two (32) units of Math or Science coursework is required for the degree.
+Courses in the degree designated with a '+' meet this requirement.

-- EGR 101 Engineering from a Christian Worldview OR EGR 301 (Christian Studies) - EGR 102 Introduction to Engineering Design (Art/Music) - EGR 103 Engineering Service I OR EGR 303 - EGR 121 Introduction to Computer Programming in C++ (Foreign Language I) - EGR 122 Visualization Languages I (Foreign Language II) - EGR 192 Engineering Seminar I OR EGR 392 - EGR 202 Worldview Reflection I
+EGR 101 Engineering from a Christian Worldview OR EGR 301

+EGR 102 Introduction to Engineering Design

+EGR 103 Engineering Service I OR EGR 303

+EGR 121 Introduction to Computer Programming in C++

+EGR 122 Visualization Languages I

+EGR 192 Engineering Seminar I OR EGR 392

+EGR 202 Worldview Reflection I

-Junior/Senior transfer students will complete EGR 301, 303, and 392.
+^{}Junior/Senior transfer students will complete EGR 301, 303, and 392.
 All other students will complete EGR 102, 103, and 192.
-Successful completion of EGR 202 is required for entrance into the Engineering degree program

-- EGR 302 Engineering Design and Documentation (Communication Arts) - EGR 304 Leadership Cohort (Behavioral Sciences) - EGR 305 Engineering Statistics+ (Technology) - EGR 306 Internship Preparation (Behavioral Science) - EGR 390 Internship - EGR 401 Capstone Design (English) - EGR 402 Capstone Design Presentation - EGR 404 Worldview Reflection II - EGR 405 Internship Report and Presentation (Behavioral Science) EGR 406 Senior Portfolio - EGR 406 Senior Portfolio
+EGR 302 Engineering Design and Documentation

+EGR 304 Leadership Cohort

+EGR 305 Engineering Statistics [†]

+EGR 306 Internship Preparation

+EGR 390 Internship

+EGR 401 Capstone Design

+EGR 402 Capstone Design Presentation

+EGR 404 Worldview Reflection II

+EGR 405 Internship Report and Presentation

+EGR 406 Senior Portfolio